houseofcat/turbocookedrabbit/README.md

 It was programmed against the following:

  * Golang 1.14.1
- * RabbitMQ Server v3.7.17 (simple localhost)
+ * RabbitMQ Server v3.8.3 (simple localhost)
- * Erlang v22.0 (OTP v10.4)
+ * Erlang v22.3 (OTP v10.4)
- * Streadway/Amqp Latest
+ * Streadway/Amqp v1.0.0

-### Breaking Change Notice (v1.1.8 -> v1.2.0)
+### Breaking Change Notice (v1.2.x -> v1.3.0)
-I have added a configuration variable for consumers to be `Enabled`.
-Because its a new field, the default value
-for `bool` is false so be sure to update your JSON configurations if you are using them.
-If the value is `false`,
-then `StartConsuming()` will do nothing when called (and it will not error out).
-The benefit of this is the ability
-to disable consumers without changing your code to handle an error.
-This allows for more easily configurable
-workflows.
-In addition to that, `Notification` now has access to the Letter that failed to publish to make your
-life easier on republishing.
-It still includes the LetterID and Err as separate entries so it's only additive.
+I have added a configuration variable for Publishers to be `AutoAck`.
+This means the default scenario is `false` which means you will be performing publishing over ack channels.
+There's been a situation in rare instances (failover) of data loss on publish that I can't confirm at this time was library or server side.
+Just to be safe I am adding a little

 ### Basic Performance